dzichonka/dzichonka/README.md

 ### About Me

-Looking for junior Front-end developer position that will allow to demonstrate and broaden my intellectual and technical capabilities in the field of IT.
+Looking for Front-end developer position that will allow to demonstrate and broaden my intellectual and technical capabilities in the field of IT.
 I hope that my tech and soft skills acquied during my education and work experience will come in handy here as well.
 Now I am improving my English, reading a lot about Front-end, expanding my technical horizons.
 Ready to work, learning and grow.